 How much does home care cost?

 The average range for home care is $35-45/hour with a minimum of four hours per shift.
 The price fluctuation depends on the level of services provided.

 Visit, How to Pay for Homecare, for ideas on how to make these costs more affordable and to minimize out-of-pocket spending.

 Do you charge different rates for nights, weekends, and holidays?

 Our weekday rates are the same Monday through Friday.
 Weekends and holidays have different rates.
-One of the reasons why you pay more for home care services through a licensed agency, as opposed to hiring someone who advertises as a freelancer is that our employees enjoy benefits packages, including paid holidays as well as differential pay for weekends and holidays.
+One of the reasons why you pay more for home care services through an agency, as opposed to hiring someone who advertises as a freelancer is that our employees enjoy benefits packages, including paid holidays as well as differential pay for weekends and holidays.
 Better pay and benefits directly correlate to higher-quality, experienced, and consistent care for our senior clients and families.
 If you have any questions about our rates, please call us.